johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/2017-03-07-an-american-walking-in-britain/index.md

 weight: 2
 ---

 Since retiring in 2011, I have been on a binge of walking in the UK.
-Here will offer some tips based on lessons I have learned.
+Here I will offer some tips based on lessons I have learned.
-I doubt this would be of any use to someone raised in the UK.
+I doubt this will be of much use to someone raised in the UK.
-Much of what I would say here would be obvious or second nature.
+Much of what I say here would be obvious or second nature.
-But lots of things weren't obvious to me as an American and therefore a foreigner unfamiliar with the British countryside.
+But lots of things weren't obvious to me as an American who is unfamiliar with the British countryside.

 Why the word "walking?"
 The words used to discuss